In this post we’ll discuss how to change your running technique without thinking about how you run.

 They took both experienced and novice runners and measured how much energy they expended when running with their individual techniques.

-Most specifically they were interested in stride length as this is something runners are encouraged to alter in order to reduce injury risk and improve efficiency.
+Most specifically they were interested in stride length.
+This is something runners are encouraged to alter in order to reduce injury risk and improve efficiency.

 What they found was both groups of runners used more energy when they were forced to change their stride length.